One common theme in wrongful convictions is people within the legal system justifying their mistakes after they are exposed.

 4) The authorities did everything properly, but some third party forced them to convict an innocent person.

 Here is an article in today’s news.
-The person reporting the story tries to minimize any responsibility the police and prosecutors might have, but a brief look at the facts shows that they had abundant evidence they were prosecuting the wrong person. https://abcnews.go.com/US/michigan-man-exonerated-murder-imprisoned-40-years-lived/story?id=74734977 The ridiculous part is that the media is trying to support a distorted version of events which minimizes the responsibility of officials.
+The person reporting the story tries to minimize any responsibility the police and prosecutors might have, but a brief look at the facts shows that they had abundant evidence they were prosecuting the wrong person. https://abcnews.go.com/US/michigan-man-exonerated-murder-imprisoned-40-years-lived/story?id=74734977 The ridiculous part is that the media is trying to support the corrupt officials.